Kardex Group: Kardex Systems (1978–2008)

 The Remington Rand Systems division of Sperry Rand, now based in Marietta, Ohio, was acquired by Aarque Management Corporation of Jamestown, New York, and renamed to Kardex Systems to take advantage of Kardex's status as a long-famous brand in filing systems.

 In 2003 the company was sold to RACK Enterprises and Ronald Miller was made president.

 Miller established a separate company, Randex, also selling filing and storage system components, for operation in Europe.
 Randex continued to exist as a separate company under Miller family control after Kardex Systems was sold to Remstar.

-In 2008 Kardex Systems was acquired by Remstar AG of Zurich, Switzerland.
-Remstar had been founded in 1977 (although what is now its Kardex Mlog division had been established in 1922 as Mehne GmbH) and its American subsidiary established in 1981 in Westbrook, Maine.
+In 2008 Kardex Systems was acquired by Kardex AG of Zurich, Switzerland.
+Kardex AG had been founded in 1977 (although what is now its Kardex Mlog division had been established in 1922 as Mehne GmbH) and its American subsidiary, Remstar, established in 1981 in Westbrook, Maine.

 Kardex Group (2008– )

-In 2009, the assets of Kardex US were purchased by Kardex AG and incorporated into the Remstar US operation, which had been established in 1981 based in Westbrook.
+In 2009, Kardex Holding AG incorporated Kardex US into their existing US operation, Remstar, which had been established in 1981 based in Westbrook.

-As of 2021 Kardex Group consists of two divisions, Kardex Remstar and Kardex Mlog, Mlog having been acquired in 2010 and the Stow division having been spun off in 2013.

-Kardex Remstar manufactures and sells materials handling systems for industry, and file handling systems for offices.
-Products include basic commodities such as file folders and labels as well as more complicated products such as shelving systems and cabinets, vertical lifts, and rack systems.

-Kardex Mlog manufactures and sells automated high-bay warehouses and customized materials handling systems.
+In 2010, MLOG Logistics GmbH was acquired by Kardex Holding AG and integrated into the Kardex Group.
+Kardex Mlog has its origins in the steel construction company Erwin Mehne KG, which was founded in Heilbronn in 1922 and initially specialized in steel construction and bridge building.
+From 1968, the former Mehne GmbH also offered complete automated high-bay warehouse solutions.
+In 1989, the company was taken over by MAN and operated as MAN Logistics GmbH.
+In 2005 the company was sold in a management buy-out.
+The company, now trading as MLOG Logistics GmbH, subsequently expanded throughout the European market.
+In 2009, production and administration were relocated to the current site in Neuenstadt am Kocher, Germany.
+In 2010, MLOG Logistics GmbH was acquired by Kardex Holding AG and integrated into the Kardex Group.

+In 2020, Kardex acquired a stake in the start-up company Rocket Solution GmbH, based in Unterhaching near Munich.
+The company develops standardized automated storage and retrieval systems consisting of dynamic storage and retrieval vehicles, known as Rocket Shuttles, which move within the racks and deliver containers and trays to the system interfaces.

+In 2021, Kardex Remstar opened its new factory in West Columbia, USA, the first factory outside of Germany, where it operates manufacturing facilities in Bellheim and Neuburg.

+In 2021, the Kardex Group became a global AutoStore™ partner.

+Business Units

+Kardex Remstar

+Kardex Remstar is a manufacturer of automated storage and retrieval systems small-sized inventory.
+Remstar has a global presence with more than 30 subsidiaries and representative offices, offering customers comprehensive service and support in addition to its automated storage and retrieval systems.
+The company generated sales of €557.1 million with 2'100 employees.
+Kardex Remstar has production facilities in Neuburg an der Kammel and Bellheim, Germany, and in West Columbia, South Carolina, USA.